Workflow Overview

 Note - the avg_log2FC threshold of 1.5 we use here are quite stringent as the default log2FC threshold for the function is 0.25.
 However the default threshold corresponds to only a 19% difference in RNA levels, which is quite permissive.

-If there is enough time - we can also compare between cells from the D7 and D0 conditions.
+If there is enough time - we can also compare between cells from the D7 and D0 conditions within the pericyte population.

 # -------------------------------------------------------------------------